Time-shift selection for reservoir computing using a rank-revealing QR algorithm: RRQR time-shift rank-optimization for an opto-electronic delay reservoir

-We investigated the effectiveness of this procedure on an opto-electronic RC with $M=10$ nodes performing the prediction and observer tasks on the Lorenz and R{\"o}ssler chaotic systems.
-The testing NRMSE obtained using the best $M_{red}$ node/time-shift combinations are shown as blue triangles in Fig. 2 (Lorenz) and Fig. 3 (R{\"o}ssler).
+We investigated the effectiveness of the RRQR time-shift rank-optimization described in Section \ref{sec:rrqr} on an opto-electronic RC with $M=10$ nodes performing the prediction and observer tasks on the Lorenz and R{\"o}ssler chaotic systems.
+The testing NRMSE obtained using the best $M_{red}$ node/time-shift combinations are shown as blue triangles in Fig. \ref{fig:lorenz} (Lorenz) and Fig. \ref{fig:rossler} (R{\"o}ssler).
 These results are averaged over 20 different, randomly selected input masks.

-For comparison, we show the NRMSE obtained using $M_{red}$ randomly selected columns of $\mathbf{\Omega^{(2)}}$ as red crosses in Figs. 2 and 3.
+For comparison, we show the NRMSE obtained using $M_{red}$ randomly selected columns of $\mathbf{\Omega^{(2)}}$ as red crosses in Figs. \ref{fig:lorenz} and \ref{fig:rossler}.
 This NRMSE is averaged over 20 different, randomly generated input masks and 20 different, randomly selected node/time-shift combinations.
 We also show the NRMSE obtained using the non-time-shifted reservoir ($\mathbf{\Omega}$) as a black dotted line.

+In all cases, the accuracy improves as $M_{red}$ increases.
+This is expected, since having a larger state matrix allows for the possibility of a larger state matrix rank.
+However, the random and rank-optimal state matrices have the same state matrix size for a given $M_{red}$, yet the rank-optimal state matrix generally provides better performance, implying that choosing the correct time-shifts can result in a significant improvement in performance.

-For the Lorenz system (Fig. 2), we find that the testing error using RRQR-selected node/time-shift combinations is always better than randomly selected combinations.
+For the Lorenz system (Fig. \ref{fig:lorenz}), we find that the testing error using rank-optimal node/time-shift combinations is always better than randomly selected combinations.
 To quantify this, we compute the percent improvement

-where $\Delta_{test}^{RRQR}$ and $\Delta_{test}^{rand}$ are the testing NRMSE for the RRQR-selected and randomly selected node/time-shift combinations, respectively.
-We see that, for the Lorenz system, the percent improvement provided by the RRQR algorithm is as high as 53\% for the prediction task and 68\% for the observer task.
-As expected, as $M_{red}$ approaches $M(\tau_{max}+1),$ the testing errors from the RRQR-selection and random selections converge, since in both cases all node/time-shift combinations are being used (i.e., the full $\mathbf{\Omega^{(2)}}$ is used).
+where $\Delta_{test}^{RRQR}$ and $\Delta_{test}^{rand}$ are the testing NRMSE for the rank-optimal and randomly selected node/time-shift combinations, respectively.
+We see that, for the Lorenz system, the percent improvement provided by the RRQR algorithm is as high as 55\% for the prediction task and 68\% for the observer task.
+As expected, as $M_{red}$ approaches $M(\tau_{max}+1),$ the testing errors from the rank-optimal and random selections converge, since in both cases all node/time-shift combinations are being used (i.e., the full $\mathbf{\Omega^{(2)}}$ is used).
+The error bars for the improvement metric were determined by computing the improvement metric for each reservoir realization, and using the standard deviation of this data set as the error bars.
+We did not compute error bars for the testing errors because any error bar computation for the testing errors for the randomly chosen time-shifts will confuse variation in performance from reservoir to reservoir with variation in performance due to the different randomly selected time-shifts.